MaxGomas/demographicmedals/Readme.md

 *what's worth noticing is that GitHub Copilot understood the context and even propose to stack bar's color accordingly.
 I had to iterate in order to display medal count*

-After that, pusing the analyzis in order to show which country win a lot of medals and which win a lot of medals per person.
+After that, pushing the analyzis in order to show which country win a lot of medals and which win a lot of medals per person.
 Like a "magic quadrant"
 ```
 Please plot a matrix where label is country, x is medal per million inhabitant and y is total, it will help show the number of medals but also per million inhabitant information
 ```